yOyOeK1/oiyshTerminal/ySS_calibration/README.md

        - hosting for your yss instance

-       - add all stuff necessery for having Screens Manager working
+       - all the stuff necessery for having Screens Manager working

-       - give you link in, link out to send recive data from yss.
+       - give you a link in and link out to send and recive data from yss.

-2. Download yss directory with all the files goodnes from
+2. Download yss directory with all the file-goodnes from

         https://github.com/yOyOeK1/oiyshTerminal/tree/main/ySS_calibration

-3. Copy ySS_calibration directory to your file system where Node-red have access to it.
+3. Copy ySS_calibration directory to your file system that the Node-red has access to.

-4. In folder you will find index.html remember where it is! (path)
+4. In the folder you will find index.html remember where it is! (path)

-5. In Node-red in flow edit node "Main engine".
-In it you will find a section on start.
+5. In Node-red in the flow, edit the "Main engine" node.
+In it you will find a section start.

 ```javascript
 // path to your index.html directory ! from step 4